 It’s important to be aware that cyber attackers don’t discriminate.
-Small- to medium-size businesses are at risk too.
+Small- to medium-sized businesses are at risk too.
 These risks can have an extensive reach on your business, affecting your customers, your reputation, and your finances.
 Therefore, we want to share some long-established safety tips that can help protect your business from hacking attacks.

 1) Don’t Postpone Those Updates

-2) Change That Password
+2) Change Your Password Periodically